-The Master of Arts in Teaching (approved by the Tennessee Department of Education and the National Council for Accreditation of Teacher Education) is a non-traditional program designed to accommodate working adults who have an undergraduate degree.
+The Master of Arts in Teaching (approved by the Tennessee Department of Education and the Council for the Accreditation of Educator Preparation CAEP) is a non-traditional program designed to accommodate working adults who have an undergraduate degree.
 No graduate credit may be transferred into the MAT programs.